ccomstoc/Database-Project-Showcase/README.md

-In 2021, we were tasked to create a normalized SQL database  We then had to provide a list of functional dependencies, confirm it was in Boyce Cod normal form, draw up an ER diagram, and write a list of challenging queries for the database.
+In 2021, we were tasked to create a normalized SQL database.
+We then had to provide a list of functional dependencies, confirm it was in Boyce Cod normal form, draw up an ER diagram, and write a list of challenging queries for the database.